lingster/cc-liquid/docs/install-quickstart.md

 ## Install

-If uv is not installed, install:
+If uv is not yet installed:

 === "macOS / Linux"
     ```bash